canonical/microcloud/doc/how-to/initialise.rst

     Using "/dev/disk/by-id/nvme-eui.002538dc21405ad7" on "micro02" for local storage pool Using "/dev/disk/by-id/nvme-eui.002538dc21405aca" on "micro03" for local storage pool

-   Would you like to setup distributed storage? (yes/no) [default=yes]: yes Select from the available unpartitioned disks:
+   Would you like to set up distributed storage? (yes/no) [default=yes]: yes Select from the available unpartitioned disks:
-   Space to select; Enter to confirm; Type to filter results.
+   Space to select; enter to confirm; type to filter results.
-   Up/Down to move; Right to select all; Left to select none.
+   Up/down to move; right to select all; left to select none.
           +----------+---------------------------+-----------+------+----------------------------------------+
           | LOCATION |           MODEL           | CAPACITY  | TYPE |                  PATH                  |
           +----------+---------------------------+-----------+------+----------------------------------------+